-Alongside your three subject choices, you have the opportunity to choose from a range of enrichment qualifications.
+Alongside your three subject choices, you can choose from a range of enrichment qualifications.
 There is a wide variety of skills, outcomes and time commitments involved in each of these options, designed to appeal to everyone and to offer you the chance to personalise your Sixth Form programme.
 The table below will help you to compare each qualification and to decide which one is right for you.